Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Jumpers For Goalposts

-If I'm honest, I feel unqualified to review Team as I'm not a soccer fan.
+Disclaimer...
+If I'm brutally honest, I feel unqualified to review Team as I'm not a soccer fan.
 However, from what I have played, I was impressed.
 I'm hardly a convert but I did enjoy running around the pitch and having a good kick about!
 But not knowing the game's technicalities stopped me from progressing further.
-Interestingly, there is a friendly mode that displays much of the game's styles and playability, like passing, tactics, tackles...
-Hmm, sounds fun?
+Interestingly, there is a friendly mode that displays much of the game's styles and playability, like passing, tactics, and tackles.
+Hmm, sounds like fun?

 Graphics!

-Check out these two images, below, which cunningly displays just what Team has hidden up its sleeve?
-Yep, overscan is used to drastically increase the playable area massively.
-Oddly, the footballer's sprites are quite small but their movements are fast and the screen is fluently moving at a smooth 50fps.
-But, from what I've seen of most other footy games, this is pretty normal.
+Have you watched and enjoyed that video?
+Okay, check out the two images, below, that cunningly display just what Team has hidden up its sleeve?
+Yep, overscan is used to drastically increase the playable area.
+Oddly, the footballer's sprites are small but their movements are fast and the screen is fluently moving at a smooth 50fps.
+But, from what I've seen of most other footy games, this is normal.
 I suppose it wouldn't work very well if they had giants on the pitch!

-Animations are fine and the pitch colours are deep and strong.
-Plus there's both a great and subtle use of colour and style throughout the menus which works really well.
-But, come on, all the gameplay is in overscan...
-Amazing.
-Once again, the Atari STe proves itself.
+The animations are great for the tiny players.
+The pitch colours are deep and strong and I liked the subtle use of colourful styles in the menus.
+But, come on, having the gameplay in overscan is simply amazing.
+Once again, the Atari STe proves itself (as the most under-utilised computer on the planet).
 Kudos to the skill and commitment of Ralph Lovesy.

 Plink Plonk Sounds?

 Sound effects are good - when you hear them.
 Perhaps that's the norm in these types of games, but I found the stadiums eerily lacking in atmosphere and ambience.
 It's annoyingly silent for most of the game.
 Okay, there are kicking effects and the odd Ref whistle blow but it's pretty lame and a lot more was needed.
-Like the roar of the crowd being played more frequently.
-I don't know, but it's the weakest part of the game which is a shame.
+Like the roar of the crowd being heard frequently.
+Perhaps I'm wrong but hearing the fans in the background feels like the weakest part of the entire game.

-Thankfully, the music is excellent with cheesy MOD music throughout the menus.
+Thankfully, the music is excellent with cheesy MOD music throughout the various menus.
 It's tacky but in stereo with the tracker routines developed by a familiar name from the Atari ST demoscene - GRIFF.
-Excellent!!
+How cool is that?!!

 The front cover was... different... and the back of the box isn't much better ;-)